elec327/elec327.github.io/lab4/index.md

 sheet, you'll see that it is recommended that a capacitor be placed between the output line and ground -- you may ignore this!

-We will be using Eagle to design a PCB which contains the MSP430, RGB LED and a teperature sensor.
-In the `Labs/Lab3` directory, you will find a schematic which contains all but one of the parts you will need.
+We will be using Eagle to design a PCB which contains the MSP430, RGB LED and a temperature sensor.
+In the `Labs/Lab4` directory, you will find a schematic which contains all but two of the parts you will need.
 These are all part of the ELEC327 library, which is found in the `PCBs` directory.
-You will need to create 2 new parts - the RGB LED and the temperature sensor.
+You will need to create these 2 new parts - the RGB LED and the temperature sensor.
 You will need to make both a schematic symbol and a package footprint.

 Eagle comes with a good number of parts, but not all that you need.
 Start with the RGB LED.
 You should create a personal library for parts you make.
 Then, start with the "symbol".
 Make sure to adequately labels the various connections.
 Pay special attention to the direction of current flow through each LED.
 Then you should create a "footprint", referring to the data sheet for the spacing of the pads.
 Finally, combine the symbol and footprint so that the pins are connected to the right pads.
 Then, do the same for the temperature sensor.
+Note that for the temperature sensor, you can download an "Ultralibrarian" script from Digikey that will generate the symbol and footprint for you.
+Make sure you double check them, though!

 Once you've made the RGB LED and the temperature sensor, add them to the schematic and connect them to the MSP430.
 We already have suggested P1.0/A0 for the temperature sensor. **The RGB LED